Research papers are often dense, long and difficult to process quickly.

 | Elicit | Literature reviews | Finding and comparing research papers |

-| SciSpace | Understanding papers | Explaining dense academic sections |
+| SciSpace | Understanding academic papers | Explaining dense sections and technical ideas |

 | Scholarcy | Fast paper summaries | Extracting key points and methods |